Back to Brooklyn: Fall 2023

-St. Francis College is committed to an “in-person academic experience” in Spring 2022, as permitted by the state, and the safety of community members.
+St. Francis College is committed to an “in-person academic experience” in the fall of 2023, as permitted by the state, and the safety of community members.
 Classes and labs will be taught in person, subject to these limitations.

-St. Francis College will also offer more distance and hybrid courses in Spring 2022 than in semesters preceding the COVID pandemic, including some degree programs that students can now complete entirely online.
-Please see registration materials for additional details.
+St. Francis College will also offer more distance and hybrid courses in fall 2023 than in semesters preceding the COVID pandemic, including some degree programs that students can now complete entirely online.
+Please see the registration materials for additional details.

-SFC International is thrilled to host over new international students on campus in person for Spring 2022, joining our continuing students as an international community of nearly 350 students.
+SFC International is thrilled to host new international students on campus for fall 2023, joining our continuing students as an international community of nearly 350 students.

 Academic advisors will assist students with their individual schedules and answer any questions or concerns.
 Advising sessions can be scheduled on the Navigate app.

 The health, wellness and safety of the College community is our highest priority.
 As the pandemic continues to evolve, the College is monitoring and following the recommendations of the Centers for Disease Control (CDC), the New York State (NYS) Department of Health, the local department of health and all applicable federal, state and local agencies.